A8 autoroute: Route

 The A8 is an extension of the A7 starting to the west of Aix-en-Provence at La Fare-les-Oliviers.
 The road passes through the Departments of Bouches-du-Rhône, Var and Alpes-Maritimes.
-It serves the towns of Aix-en-Provence, Fréjus, Saint-Raphaël, Mandelieu-la-Napoule, Cannes, Antibes, Nice, Monaco and Menton before crossing the border where it becomes the A10 in Italy.
+It serves the towns of Aix-en-Provence, Fréjus, Saint-Raphaël, Mandelieu-la-Napoule, Cannes, Antibes, Nice, Monaco, and Menton before crossing the border where it becomes the A10 in Italy.
 It crosses the mountain ranges of Sainte-Baume and of Maures between Aix-en-Provence and Fréjus and the Massif de l'Esterel between Saint-Raphaël and Cannes.
 Following the Grande Corniche the road offers panoramas of the sea between Nice and Menton.

-Whilst the route now starts to the west of Aix-en-Provence, according to the 3rd edition (1973) of the Michelin Atlas des autoroutes de France, the A8 used to start just west of Coudoux.
+While the route now starts to the west of Aix-en-Provence, according to the 3rd edition (1973) of the Michelin Atlas des autoroutes de France, the A8 used to start just west of Coudoux.
 Indeed, the toll fees were listed as being 2FF from Coudoux to Aix-en-Provence in 1973.